Below are two plots that show today's and yesterday's unvalidated air quality data from the Ti Tree Bend air station.

 Important Note: These data are indicative only, and are provided for public information.
 These unvalidated data cannot be used to determine if air quality standards have been exceeded.

-Final data will be available on the EPA Division's website after validation.
+Final data will be available on EPA Tasmania's website after validation.
 Visit our validated air quality data pages.

 In keeping with legislative requirements the data are reported in Australian Eastern Standard Time (AEST) throughout the year.